 In the national but also cantonal official education statistics there is a need for differentiated clarification of concepts and precise description of the terms being used in the area of extended education.
 There is also a need for homogenization of the terms used for extended education offerings across cantons.
 This is important for both the EDK and FSO.
 Further, we deem it necessary in the education statistics on child care and education from age 0-16 years to differentiate between the ages of the children and between young children in early childhood, preschoolers, and schoolage children.
-This would align with the differentiation that is already made in other, existing topic areas in education statistics and provide a good basis for education research on extended education in Switzerland.
+This would align with the differentiation that is already made in other, existing topic areas in education is Switzerland.